JoseRaiders/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop
+# Triple Espresso Coffee Shop

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

-## Project features
+## Features

+* HTML
 - Semantic HTML5
+- Best practices: BEM methodology and Flat BEM file structure

+* CSS
 - Flexbox
 - Positioning
-- Flat BEM file structure
+- CSS animation and transform
 - A custom form

-- CSS animation and transform
+* Git
+- git add
+- git commit
+- git push

+* GitHub
+- Deploy to personal page

 ## Plan on improving the project

-Add your ideas here :)
+- Make the project responsive to adapt to different devices, such as larger screens, tablets and mobile.
+- Include a hamburger menu when viewed on smaller devices.